ahmadaghazadeh/BaseKnowledge/git/exam2.md

 [reference here](https://git-scm.com/docs/git-reflog)

-#### **Q97.
-How does the `-p` option change the behavior of the `git add` command**
+#### Q97.
+How does the `-p` option change the behavior of the `git add` command?

 - [ ] It causes tracked files in the parent directory to be included in the staged files.
-- [ ] It allows developers to interactively choose which changes to tracked files are staged and outputs the differences for review.
+- [x] It allows developers to interactively choose which changes to tracked files are staged and outputs the differences for review.
 - [ ] It automatically pushes changes to the corresponding branch on the remote repository.
 - [ ] It allows developers to interactively choose which files are committed and outputs the differences for review.

 [reference here](https://git-scm.com/docs/git-add#Documentation/git-add.txt--p)

-#### **Q98.
+#### Q98.
 After checking out a specific commit, you receive a warning message indicating You are in 'detached HEAD' state.
-What is Git warning you of?**
+What is Git warning you of?

-- [ ] You are not working on the most recent commit of a branch.
+- [x] You are not working on the most recent commit of a branch.
 - [ ] A teammate has flagged the code with an issue.
 - [ ] The commit does not have a parent.
 - [ ] The branch has not been pushed to the remote repository.